 It is acknowledged that members of the school community may have very different parenting experiences and views on behaviour.
-However, the aim of our Promoting Positive Relationships and Behaviour Regulation Policy is to bring us all together to adhere to some basic key principles and practices that reflect our school ethos.
+However, the aim of our Promoting Positive Behaviour Policy is to bring us all together to adhere to some basic key principles and practices that reflect our school ethos.
 William Barnes Primary School treats all children with unconditional respect and has high expectations for both adults' and children's learning and social behaviours.
 Our school is calm and purposeful.
 It prides itself on excellent relationships and high level of care.
-We understand that positive behaviour can be taught and needs to be modelled.
+We understand that positive behaviour needs to be taught and modelled.
 We understand that negative behaviour can signal a need for support which we will provide without diluting our expectations.